top of page

 fuse in a single ride!

-Originally from Glens Falls, New York, Matthew Kelsey is a poet and actor based in Chicago.
+Originally from Glens Falls, New York, Matt Kelsey is a poet and educator living in Chicago.
 His poems have appeared in The American Poetry Review, Copper Nickel, Colorado Review, and elsewhere.
 He has received scholarships from the Bread Loaf Writers’ Conference and the Sewanee Writers’ Conference, a teaching fellowship from the Kenyon Review Young Writers Program, and an Idyllwild Arts Writers Week Fellowship.

 bottom of page